 Dominate LinkedIn – STEP 4: Start clicking!

 I love the possibilities that come with each new click—you never know what amazing person is on the other end of that profile picture!
-For some reason, when you use this method, LinkedIn doesn’t force you to stop and say how you know this person, but instead it’s a one-click way to request a connection with them.
-It’s best to scan the profile to make sure this person’s position is relevant to the service you provide, because there’s no point in wasting your time or theirs if you can’t benefit each other.
+So take a moment to click on someone’s profile, scan it looking for keywords and skills, and make sure this person’s position is relevant to the service you provide, because there’s no point in wasting your time or theirs if you can’t benefit each other.

 Dominate LinkedIn – STEP 5: Build a relationship

+Once you qualify this person as a good lead, send them a connection request along with a brief message.
 Once your connection request is accepted, you should receive an email notifying you of this.
-You might want to check your LinkedIn settings to make sure this feature is enabled, otherwise it will be impossible to keep track of your new connections.
-I click on each and every profile because I’m genuinely interested to see this person’s portfolio of work and get a little insight into who they are and what their specialty is.
+You might want to check your LinkedIn settings to make sure this feature is enabled, otherwise it’s much harder to keep track of your new connections.
 Unfortunately, there are a lot of very sparse LinkedIn profiles out there, but find out what you can about that person so that you can start to build a relationship with them.
-Under “contact information” you can usually find a link to their website, and that will give you clues about them and their work as well.
+Under “contact information” you can usually find a link to their website and social media (if they’ve filled that part out), and that will give you clues about them and their work as well.
 Next it’s time to get started communicating with your new potential client, and how you talk to them is very important!